BradenStitt/Pomodoro-App/README.md

 <br/><br/>

 ## Libraries:
-- Run the command "pip install requirements.txt" in terminal.
+- Run the command "pip install requirements.txt" in terminal after installation.
 <br/><br/>

 ## How to Install/Run: